 Emic and Etic are terms which have been coined in the study of cultures to indicate two different approaches; an ’emic’ approach attempts to get ‘inside’ a culture or way of thinking.
 Anthropological methodologies of ‘participant observation’ are powerful emic tools.
 Etic approaches on the other hand are more descriptive, taking a standpoint firmly outside the cultural formation being studied.

 Epistemology is the philosophical jargon word for the study of thought/knowing/consciousness.
-Whenever a thinker gives a theory about how human beings know what they know or how thinking works, they are indulging in epistemology.
+Whenever a thinker gives a theory about how human beings (or animals, or gods, or angels, or what have you) know what they know or how thinking works, they are indulging in epistemology.

 This term has many shades of meaning, and its exact parameters are hotly debated within the academic study of western esotericism.
 This podcast’s default definition is simply ‘presented as being meant only for the initiated’.
 Unpacking this a little bit, information is esoteric if, 1: it is presented as being accessible only to a select group, and 2: if it is presented as being wisdom of a higher order.

 - Far West, the